What is Personal Income?

 - Personal income is basically the gross income of a person or a household.
 In other words, it depicts the purchasing power of the household.

-- It is used to arrive at gross domestic consumption and consumer price Index at the national level.
-It is used in analyzing various economic factors such as marginal propensity to consume, marginal propensity to invest, consumption patterns, and trends on change in household income.
+- At the national level, it utilizes data to determine gross domestic consumption and calculate the consumer price index.
+It plays a crucial role in examining economic factors like the marginal propensity to consume, the marginal propensity to invest, consumption patterns, and trends in household income changes.

 - Also, huge differences in the personal income of various households can throw light on economic disparities within the economy and can be a cause of concern in the long-term growth of the nation.